MichalMoudry/garnet-as-win-service/README.md

 To get started with this service you will need .NET 8 SDK installed.
 To verify/work with a secret/key vault, you will need a local instance or a running instance of the Azure Key Vault service.

+## Repository structure
+- `/src` - a folder containing source code...
+- `/test` - a folder with projects that are related to testing
+- `/build` - a folder with scripts for building, installing and running the cache service

 ## Solution structure
 ### CacheService
 The main project of the solution.
 This project has a [worker application model](https://learn.microsoft.com/en-us/dotnet/core/extensions/workers "Link to .NET worker documentation").
 Garnet cache is running as part of [GarnetService](./src/CacheService/GarnetService.cs "Link to GarnetService source file").
 In this project there is also logic related to environment and configuration handling.
 ### CacheService.TestClient
 A test project for working with/verifying local instance of the Garnet server.
 This project uses NUnit testing framework.
 ### CacheService.UnitTests
 A F# test project containing service's unit tests.
 This project uses NUnit testing framework and NSubstitute library for mocking.
 Also, this project/library is marked as a friend assembly